JohnHammond/ctf-katana/README.md

 	A sliding puzzle that consists of a 4x4 grid with numbered square tiles, with one missing, set in a random order.
 It was involved in SharifCTF to determine if a group of these puzzles was solvable: [https://theromanxpl0it.github.io/ctf_sharifctf18/fifteenpuzzle/](https://theromanxpl0it.github.io/ctf_sharifctf18/fifteenpuzzle/)

+* SETUID Binary Methodology

+	Don't forget to check "simple" things --- it doesn't need to be a pwn or binary exploitation challenge, keep in mind IT DOES NOT use a secure PATH like `sudo`.

 * Chrome Password Dump

 	A [Windows] command-line tool to dump passwords saved with Google Chrome.